Guenni-88/try-weikio/README.md

 This **development container** is a running container with a well-defined Weik.io tool/runtime stack and its prerequisites.
 You can try out development containers with **[GitHub Codespaces](https://github.com/features/codespaces)** or **[Visual Studio Code Dev Containers](https://aka.ms/vscode-remote/containers)**.

+## Note

+VS Code sometimes likes to cache the Development Container files.
+If you have issues running the devcontainer directly from VS Code, you can try cloning this repository and then opening it through VS Code as a Devcontainer.

 ## Login details

 Here are the login details for Weik.io instance running in the Devcontainer: